grep Command in Linux with Examples

 Example 1: Preserve safe filenames with find and xargs

-Scan entire log archives, even when paths include spaces or unusual characters, by combining grep with the find command.
+Scan entire log archives, even when paths include spaces or unusual characters, by combining grep with find (see our find exec command option guide).

 find /var/log -type f -name '*.log' -print0 | xargs -0 grep -H 'panic'